create3000/x_ite/docs/_posts/components/Rendering/PointSet.md

 ### SFNode [in, out] **color** NULL <small>[X3DColorNode]</small>

-Single contained Color or ColorRGBA node that can specify color values applied to corresponding vertices according to colorIndex and colorPerVertex fields.
+Single contained Color or ColorRGBA node that can specify *color* values applied to corresponding vertices according to colorIndex and colorPerVertex fields.

 ### SFNode [in, out] **normal** NULL <small>[X3DNormalNode]</small>

-Single contained Normal node that can specify perpendicular vectors for corresponding vertices to support rendering computations, applied according to the normalPerVertex field.
+Single contained Normal node that can specify perpendicular vectors for corresponding vertices to support rendering computations.

 #### Hint

 - Useful for special effects.
 Normal vector computation by 3D graphics hardware is quite fast so adding normals to a scene is typically unnecessary.

+#### Warning

+- *normal* vectors increase file size, typically doubling geometry definitions.

 ### SFNode [in, out] **coord** NULL <small>[X3DCoordinateNode]</small>